-Figure 4 - Variable boundary conditions along the fault.
+Figure 3- Variable boundary conditions according with the local coordinate system.

 The constrained nodes always move along the geometry of the polygonal line that defines the fault.
 Therefore, in the case of listric faults, the constrained normal direction might vary along the block's movement, because a node can move from one fault segment to another.
-This means that, at the end of each step, the algorithm must update the local coordinate restriction system and adjust the position of the node accordingly, as shown in Figure 5.
+This means that, at the end of each step, the algorithm must update the local coordinate restriction system and adjust the position of the node accordingly, as shown in Figure 4.

-Figure 5 - Geometric adjustment of a node moving along a fault.
+Figure 4 - Geometric adjustment of a node moving along a fault.